Ramacsv/PalmTreeCake/index.md

 _He deorated the tent and put chairs and table with lots of goody's_

-_The fun part is the cake came through the top opening in the tent and landed on the decorate dtable_
+_The fun part is the cake came through the top opening in the tent and landed on the decorated table_

 _Every one was surprised the way it was done_

+_All were very happy to see such an unusual cake and the tase was very unique_

+_cookie monster came flying in his helicopter along with friends_

+_Everyone thanked Suitecase_

+_Suitecase also sent some cake to his mom_

 <hr style="border-bottom:5px solid green">